 Are you planning a trip to Vietnam?
 Maybe you need to prepare a lot of things like clothes, shoes, and some options for the perfect journey.

-And, the basic understanding of Vietnam currency: Vietnamese dong (VND) is certainly one thing you can’t help but prepare to travel there.
+And, the basic understanding of Vietnam currency or Vietnamese dong (VND) is certainly one thing you need to prepare to travel to this charming country.

 Preferred payment method in Vietnam